Magyarosaurus: Discovery

-Remains belonging to at least ten individuals have been recovered from the Hunedoara region (Sânpetru Formation) in the area which was, at the time of their discovery, Hungary, but is now western Romania.
+Remains belonging to at least ten individuals have been recovered since 1895 from the Hunedoara region (Sânpetru Formation) in the area which was, at the time of their discovery, Hungary, but is now western Romania.
 Initially they were named Titanosaurus dacus, the specific name referring to the Dacians (who had lived in that place about 2000 years ago), by Baron Nopcsa in 1915.
-Nopcsa had collected fossils in the area since 1895.
-The species was later renamed Magyarosaurus dacus by Friedrich von Huene in 1932. von Huene in 1932 also named two other species: M. hungaricus and M. transsylvanicus.
-Larger, rarer M. hungaricus may represent a distinct taxon.
+In 1932, Friedrich von Huene reassigned this taxon to a new genus, Magyarosaurus, and he also named two other species within the genus: M. hungaricus and M. transsylvanicus.
+However, M. transsylvanicus represents a chimera and some material belongs to M. dacus, while M. hungaricus is now reassigned to a distinct genus Petrustitan with some previously referred material now being the specimens of another genus Uriash.

-The holotype, BMNH R.3861a, consists of a set of vertebrae.
+The lectotype of M. dacus is the anterior caudal vertebra SZTFH Ob.3091, and other specimens (SZTFH Ob.4215 and SZTFH Ob.3098) are also referred to M. dacus to erect this taxon.
 Numerous other bones have been found, mainly caudal vertebrae but also dorsals and elements of the appendicular skeleton.
 No remains of skulls are known.
 There has been a discovery of 14 fossil eggs which have been attributed to Magyarosaurus.

-Paleontology investigations have been carried out at Râpa Roșie near Sebeş, on the southwestern side of the Transylvanian Basin.
+Paleontology investigations have been carried out at Râpa Roșie near Sebeș, on the southwestern side of the Transylvanian Basin.
 The investigations were started in 1969.
 Dinosaur bones were reported in earlier investigations.
 Based on the investigations carried out by Codrea and Dica in 2005, they have assigned the age of these formations to the Maastrichtian-Miocene age (also conjectured as of Eggenburgian-Ottnangian age).
 Some of the rare fossils found here are also vertebrates and one of these is of sauropod caudal vertebra.
 Paleontologists involved with the studies at Râpa Roșie have also opined that this is the only sauropod genus reported at any time in the latest Cretaceous Maastrichtian formations in Romania, which could be stated as Magyarosaurus.